mvcds/my-library/summaries/never-split-the-difference/10 - Find the black swan/11 - Religion.md

 People will try to act [[Consistency Principle|consistently]] to it, so to not appear hypocrites, so this is a key component for your success on a [[negotiaion]].

+# Tips to read religion correctly

+- Review what you hear as you won't get it right on the first time
+- Have backup listeners to compare notes

 ---

 Understanding of [[0 - Never Split The Difference]] #learn